Tsai-Hyun-Joong/Ubuntu-18.04-RTX-2080-Ti-Driver-cuda-10.0-cudnn-7.0-tensorflow-gpu-Anaconda-Tutorial/README.md

           Note: [Y/n] means the default is Y, and vice versa.

-          Note: The questions I don't mention are default, just press Enter to choose the default.
+          Note: The questions I do not mention are default, just press Enter to choose the default.

           Note: There may be two possible locations of python.